 Link to Video

 April 1, 2012 1:30 PM - 2:30 PM

 Patrick Hemingway, Ernest Hemingway's sole surviving son, introduced the 2012 Hemingway Foundation/PEN Award, which was given to Teju Cole for his first novel Open City.
 In addition, the Laurence L. & Thomas Winship/PEN New England Awards were given to fiction winner Yannick Murphy for The Call, poetry winner Elizabeth Willis for Address, and nonfiction winner Mitchell Zuckoff for Lost in Shangri-La.
 The two Hemingway Foundation/PEN Award finalists, Amy Waldman for The Submission and Stephanie Powell Watts for We Are Taking Only What We Need, were also honored.
 Andre Dubus III, author of House of Sand and Fog and Townie, delivered the keynote speech.

 Link to Video Transcript

 April 6, 2014 2:00 PM - 3:00 PM

-Patrick Hemingway, Ernest Hemingway’s son, presents the PEN Hemingway Award for best first published work of fiction by an American author.
-This year's winner is NoViolet Bulawayo for We Need New Names.
-Pulitzer Prize-winning author Geraldine Brooks (March, People of the Book, Caleb's Crossing) is the keynote speaker.
-The ceremony also includes the presentation of the PEN New England Awards, honoring best works of fiction, nonfiction, and poetry by New England authors.
-This year’s honors go to News From Heaven by Jennifer Haigh, What Happens Next? by Douglas Bauer, and Frost in the Low Areas by Karen Skolfield.
+Patrick Hemingway, Ernest Hemingway’s son, presented the PEN Hemingway Award for best first published work of fiction by an American author.
+This year's winner was NoViolet Bulawayo for We Need New Names.
+Pulitzer Prize-winning author Geraldine Brooks (March, People of the Book, Caleb's Crossing) was the keynote speaker.
+The ceremony also included the presentation of the PEN New England Awards, honoring best works of fiction, nonfiction, and poetry by New England authors.
+This year’s honors went to News From Heaven by Jennifer Haigh, What Happens Next? by Douglas Bauer, and Frost in the Low Areas by Karen Skolfield.
 The Kennedy Library is the major repository of Ernest Hemingway's works.